 While a merchant cash advance technically isn’t a loan, it is a form of financing based on your projected sales volume.
 If you’re eligible, the lender will give you a lump sum of cash and collect what they’re owed by taking a set percentage of your credit or debit card sales each day.

 It’s relatively easy to qualify for a merchant cash advance, but the fees could make the cost of borrowing outweigh the benefit of getting the cash you need.
 To illustrate, if you’re approved for a merchant cash advance of $25,000 with a factor rate of 1.5, you’ll pay $12,500 in fees.
 Costs can add up even more if sales slow down and force you to repay the cash advance behind schedule.
-So while a merchant cash advance is one option for getting a loan, it’s primarily used as a last resort.
+So, while a merchant cash advance is one option for getting a loan, it’s primarily used as a last resort.

 Invoice Factoring

 Invoice factoring entails selling your invoices to a lender in exchange for immediate payment.
 You’ll receive a percentage of your invoice’s value, and the lender will pursue payment for what’s owed.
-This strategy can work well for business owners who can’t wait for the invoice payment’s deadline or has several clients who have missed payments.
+This strategy can work well for business owners who can’t wait for the invoice payment’s deadline or have several clients who have missed payments.

 Unlike the other financing options, invoice factoring does not add debt to your balance sheet.
-This financing method can help you avoid high-interest rates if you have bad credit or get rejected for a traditional business loan.
+This financing method can help you avoid high interest rates if you have bad credit or get rejected for a traditional business loan.
 You won’t have to worry about allocating some of your cash flow to making monthly payments for a business loan.

 However, the invoice factoring company will communicate to your customers on your behalf and request money.
 This can be a good thing or a bad thing, depending on how you look at it.
 While you won’t have this responsibility anymore and can focus on other things, an invoice factoring company can hurt your relationship with a client by being too aggressive about receiving the payment.
 Invoice factoring is better than merchant cash advances, but you should carefully consider how giving invoices to a company could impact your relationship with customers.